BA History and Economics

 With our BA History and Economics you can understand the cultures and societies that shaped the past and explore the critical economic issues that influence the world today.

 Discover a thousand years of history whilst experiencing all the specialist areas on offer at the University of Reading.
-The History Department's expertise covers a wide and diverse range of regions – from Europe and Africa to America, South Asia and the Middle East – and periods, with module choices ranging from the Crusades to the 1960s, slavery in America to Tudor monarchy, and Cold War Berlin to medieval magic.
+The History Department's expertise covers a wide range of regions, from Europe and Africa to America, South Asia and the Middle East.
+Module choices cover diverse periods and topics, from the Crusades to Cold War Berlin and from Medieval Magic to the Rwanda Crisis.
+In 2022, we achieved a 94% satisfaction score for BA History (National Student Survey 2022).

 In your first year, your core modules will explore people, politics, and revolution - finding out how people struggled for power in past societies - and the culture and concepts those societies developed.
 We will teach you the skills you need to study and research history through an individual project of your choice.
 This joint degree enables you to address contemporary issues and trace them back to their historical roots.